 February 5, 2020

 Market Participants reviewed the February 5, 2020 WMS Meeting Minutes.
-Mr. Kee noted this item was slated for inclusion in the .
+Mr. Kee noted this item was slated for inclusion in the Combined Ballot.
 There were no questions or comments from Market Participants.

 ERCOT Operations and Market Items